fullstackreact/30-days-of-react/day-01/post.md

 Once we have access to the empty `<div>`, will use the 'createRoot' method to transform empty HTML container into a place for our component to live.

-`createRoot` rarely comes up outside of when you need to create a container for React app, so it's enough to know that 'createRoot' gives the container many properties and useful methods it needs to 'host' our React app.
+For now, you don't need to concern yourself with `createRoot`, just know that it gives plain HTML container properties and methods so it can become home for our React app.

-We call one of those methods `render`, which renders our component `App`.
+One of those methods is 'render'.
+Without going into details, this method renders our one component 'App' inside the container.

+This is the link between component 'App' that displays 'Hello World' and HTML contents of our app.